Frequently Asked Questions

 - Eliminating HiCap testing on Saturdays and instead providing testing during the school day, in each school building.

-- Screening all 2nd grade students during school hours for further recommendation to full battery assessments.
+- Screening all K and 1st grade students during school hours for further recommendation for full battery assessments.

-- Reviewing multiple indicators and evidence of studuent's abilities, in addition to HiCap test scores.
+- Reviewing multiple indicators and evidence of students' abilities, in addition to HiCap test scores.

 - Communicating to families in multiple languages and modes (email, phone calls, school newsletters)

 - Testing new Shoreline students in summer and fall.

 - Beginning with 2019-2020, the elimination of full HiCap identification in kindergarten.
 Instead, Shoreline will provide enrichment in kindergarten and first grade classrooms to those identified for the Primary Enrichment Program.
 Students will be eligible for full HiCap services beginning in 2nd grade.

 - See the presentation to the school board around these recent changes here.

 Q: What is Shoreline doing to support the social and emotional learning of HiCap students?

 A: Advisory periods in middle school address topics that are applicable to all students, such as managing anxiety and stress.
 In addition, Shoreline is identifying social-emotional learning (SEL) curriculum for grades K-12 through the work of the Social Emotional Learning Curriculum Adoption Committee.
 Cohorting and clustering of HiCap students will also be done when feasible.
 In addition, the newly adopted health curriculum, The Great Body Shop, includes an SEL component across all grades.

 Q: Is Shoreline planning to stop testing kindergarten students for highly capable services?

 A: In July 2019, the Shoreline School Board approved changes to kindergarten HiCap services.
 Shoreline will screen kindergarten students for the new Primary Enrichment Program.
 Studies have shown that full-battery testing of kindergarten and first grade students may not be an accurate measure of giftedness, but that efforts may prove more reliable in 2nd grade and beyond when the academic skill sets are more level.
 Formal elementary HiCap service in Shoreline will begin in 2nd grade.